F14 Tomcat Restore

 That cut exposes the cabinet underneath so choose your paint color wisely.

-Try to make a single cut.
-It works best if your blade is new.
 This is the end result.
 The cut outs that you see are for my pincab protectors.

 These will go underneath the legs.
 Because the legs and pincab protectors do not touch the decal,